lacyrhoades/esp-idf/docs/get-started/index.rst

 .. note::

     We are using ``~/esp`` directory to install prebuild toolchain, ESP-IDF and sample applications.
-You can use different directory, but need to adjust respective commands.
+You can use a different directory, but need to adjust respective commands.

-Once you are done with setting up the toolchain then go to section :ref:`get-started-get-esp-idf`.
+Once you are done setting up the toolchain, go to :ref:`get-started-get-esp-idf`.

 .. highlight:: bash